A Fairly Odd Summer: Plot

-After returning the check to his father and giving back the gas cure to Tootie to save both their jobs, Timmy decides to relax with her and his fairies on the beach.
-While doing so, he and Tootie run into Marty and Mitzy, who had run away from Vicky after she had mistreated them on their vacation and help them escape from her so that they can have some fun.
-But while relaxing, Crocker, who is given the money for the fire dance by Mr. Turner, and Foop, having taken on human form, successfully distract the pair and steal the bag carrying the Abracadabraium from Timmy, soon putting Fairy World in danger, and weakening Cosmo, Wanda and Poof.
-Realizing he has been duped, Timmy is soon spotted by Jorgen who becomes furious he lost the Abracadaraium; his anger changes his skin, causing him to lose in the Bronze Biceps contest.
+After returning the check to his father and the cure to Tootie, Timmy tries to relax with her and his fairies on the beach.
+There, he and Tootie run into Marty and Mitzy, who had run away from Vicky after she had mistreated them and help them escape from her so that they can have some fun.
+Crocker, who is given the money for the fire dance by Mr. Turner, and Foop, having taken on human form, distract the pair and steal the Abracadabraium from Timmy, putting Fairy World in danger and weakening Cosmo, Wanda and Poof.
+Realizing he has been duped, Timmy is spotted by Jorgen who becomes furious he lost the Abracadaraium.
+His anger changes his skin, causing him to lose in the Bronze Biceps contest.
 Seeking to get the Abracadabrium back, the pair and the fairies recruit Marty and Mitzy to help and soon discover that Foop plans to drop it into a lava pool within a volcano.
-Arriving to stop him, the group discovers that Crocker, who was planning to drop it, became affected by it, turning good and refusing to do as Foop wants.
+The group discovers that Crocker, who was planning to help, became affected by it, turning good and refusing to do as Foop wants.
 Angered, Foop risks touching the substance to destroy it, leading to Timmy struggling with him to get it back and falling into the lava with it.
-Much to the surprise of the others, Timmy survives and becomes a fairy (his appearance that of his cartoon self in his youth without the buck teeth) after absorbing some of the powers of the Abracadabraium.
+Much to the surprise of the others, Timmy survives and becomes a fairy after absorbing some of the powers of the Abracadabraium.
 A defiant Foop swears revenge but is soon sent away by Poof, while Crocker soon returns to his normal self.

-With Timmy now a fairy, Jorgen reassigns Cosmo, Wanda and Poof to Marty and Mitzy, who he states deserve them, all while leaving them close by for Timmy to see them.
-Timmy soon uses his fairy powers to save his father's job by creating a fire dance for him with Crocker in it, after learning he took the money for it.
-While Marty and Mitzy take delight in having fairies, turning Vicky into a rabbit, Tootie declares she will need time to get used to Timmy as a fairy, before dancing with him.
+With Timmy now a fairy, Jorgen reassigns Cosmo, Wanda and Poof to Marty and Mitzy, who he states deserve them, whilst allowing Timmy to visit them.
+Timmy uses his fairy powers to save his father's job by creating a fire dance for him with Crocker in it.
+While Marty and Mitzy take delight in having fairies, turning Vicky into a rabbit, Tootie dances with Timmy, declaring she will need time to get used to him as a fairy.
 The stage sets off fireworks and Poof sends off the audience with an "Aloha!".

 In the epilogue, Foop gets sent down the drain, which he describes as the "unspeakable horror".